eslint/rfcs/designs/2019-recoverable-error-handling/README.md

 ## Alternatives

-- `vue-eslint-parser`'s way is an alternative.
+- `vue-eslint-parser`'s way is an alternative; A custom parser returns `errors` property along with AST and a plugin rule reports the errors in the property.
+But people can disable plugin rules, so it's not proper as the way that shows syntax errors.

 ## Open Questions